Manage Faculty Who Resist Disability Accommodations Requests

 - Determine in advance who the final decision-maker will be if the accommodation is disputed and there is no agreement.

-- Formalize the final decision in writing and deliver it to both the faculty member and the student.
+- Formalize the final decision in writing and deliver it to the faculty member and the student.

 Limitations on Accommodations